yzx9/NeuronSdfViewer/README.md

 ## Quickstart

-It's easy to start, but you'd better make sure that these dependencies ar installed:
+It's easy to start, but you'd better make sure that these dependencies are installed:

 - `Eigen3` for math
 - `OpenCV` for display image